 As for the themes I noticed this year, the major one shouldn’t be a surprise to anyone who has dared to look at a news feed in 2017.
 The work reflected the headlines—or should I say Tweets?—of the American political condition, notably of the current decade and certainly of the first year of Trump’s America.
 Theater has always reflected politics and current events, but this year it ramped up.
 Expect even more response to it for the next few years, at least.

-A few new works were direct reactions to the Trump presidency, such as The Great American Sideshow from Cry Havoc Theatre and Jeff Swearingen’s clever The Caveman Play, performed by The Basement.
+A few new works were direct reactions to the Trump presidency, such as The Great American Sideshow from Cry Havoc Theater and Jeff Swearingen’s clever The Caveman Play, performed by The Basement.
 Dallas native David Carl brought his latest one-man show, Trump Lear, to Kitchen Dog Theater.
 Tanya Saracho’s Fade, at the Dallas Theater Center, was about Latinx identity in traditionally white spaces, but this 2016 play had some tough words for the 45th president.

 A few classics, like Clifford Odets’ Waiting for Lefty at Upstart Productions and Inherit the Wind at Dallas Theater Center, took on new resonance.
 As did Cara Mía Theatre Company’s Deferred Action, which premiered in 2016, but was even more relevant—with its theme of the Dreamers and DACA—in 2017 when the company toured it around DFW, to Houston and Los Angeles.